rafilevy/TanachMarkovChains/README.md

 A program which generates Tanach style verses using markov chains.

+Head to [rafilevy.github.io/TanachMarkovChains](https://rafilevy.github.io/TanachMarkovChains/) to see the project in action.

 ## Data Preparation

 The data for the markov chain is collected from [Sefaria](https://sefaria.org), specifically [Sefaria Export](https://github.com/Sefaria/Sefaria-Export) - a GitHub repo containing raw data for all of Tanach.